 Michael T. Morton, MD, FACP

 A graduate of Saint Louis University School of Medicine, Dr. Morton completed his Internal Medicine Residency at Saint Joseph Hospital, where he also served as Chief Resident.
-After spending five years in private practice in Manchester, New Hampshire, he returned to Saint Joseph Hospital as Director of Inpatient Services, and as an Associate Clinical Professor of Internal Medicine, University of Colorado.
-Dr. Morton is extensively involved in teaching on the inpatient services, acting as Medical Director for the Faculty Inpatient Team, and coordinating Residents' inpatient rotations.
-His interests include physical examination skills, teaching a logical diagnostic approach, use of computers in practice, and resident advocacy.
+After spending five years in private practice in Manchester, New Hampshire, he returned to Saint Joseph Hospital as Director of Inpatient Services.
+Dr. Morton is an Associate Clinical Professor of Medicine for both the University of Colorado School of Medicine, and Rocky Vista University College of Osteopathic Medicine.
+He is extensively involved in teaching on the inpatient services, acting as Medical Director for the Faculty Inpatient Team, administrating inpatient rotations, coordinating procedures courses in the Simulation Lab, and developing and mentoring Hospital-based quality projects for our Residents.
+Dr. Morton also serves as the Director of Hospital Medicine for National Jewish Health - Saint Joseph Hospital, coordinating efforts between the hospital and the Hospital Medicine groups to improve patient care, quality, and safety.
+Dr. Morton’s interests include physical examination skills, teaching a logical diagnostic approach, use of technology in practice, and resident advocacy.

 Steven Resnick, MD, FACC